Data Centers in Hartberg

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps in Hartberg as of September 2025.
-Secure, private connections to major cloud providers like AWS, Google Cloud, and Microsoft Azure are established through network providers via the main interconnection hub in Vienna.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Hartberg, as of September 2025.
+Secure, private connections to major cloud providers like AWS, Google Cloud, and Microsoft Azure are established via Vienna through private network interconnects or wavelength services.

 Power Analysis

-Power Grid Reliability: Austria's power grid is known for its high degree of reliability and stability.
-Data centers in the region are supported by modern and well-maintained infrastructure, ensuring consistent uptime for mission-critical operations.
+Power Grid Reliability: The Austrian power grid is well-engineered and offers excellent reliability.
+Data centers in the region are typically supplied by redundant power feeds from diverse substations, ensuring high uptime for mission-critical operations.

 Market Access, Business & Tax Climate

-Regional Market Reach: From Hartberg, organizations can effectively serve end-users across Austria and into neighboring countries like Hungary, Slovenia, and Croatia.
-Its location offers a good balance between proximity to major hubs and geographic separation for resilience.
+Regional Market Reach: From Hartberg, organizations can effectively serve markets across Austria and neighboring countries like Slovenia, Hungary, and Croatia.
+It acts as a solid secondary European location.

 Natural Disaster Risk

-- Earthquake: A low but present risk, concentrated in specific alpine regions.
+- Earthquake: A low but present risk (3.9/10), concentrated in certain alpine regions.